Top 7 books every CTO should read

 Why you should read it:

-This fantastic business book mirrors humor, honesty, straight talk, and business lessons with lyrics from famous rap songs.
-A must-read for veteran tech entrepreneurs as well as those who are aspiring to create their own new ventures.
+This fantastic business book mirrors humour, honesty, straight talk, and business lessons with lyrics from famous rap songs.
+It’s a must-read for veteran tech entrepreneurs and those aspiring to create their own new ventures.

 man with laptop